adoxa/ansicon/readme.txt

     use option `-i' (or `-I') to install it permanently, by adding an entry to CMD.EXE's AutoRun registry value (current user or local machine, respectively).
-Uninstall simply involves closing any programs that are currently using it, running with `-u' (and again with `-U') to remove the AutoRun entry/ies, then removing the directory from PATH or deleting the files.
+Uninstall simply involves closing any programs that are currently using it, running with `-u' (and/or `-U') to remove the Auto- Run entry/ies, then removing the directory from PATH or deleting the files.
 No other changes are made.

     ---------
     Upgrading